 - Ask your local school if they need help interpreting for parents or translating schoolwork for students.

-- Your local healthcare center and hospital may need volunteers to help patients understand instructions and documents.
+- Your local healthcare center and a hospital may need volunteers to help patients understand instructions and documents.

 - You can help at newcomer centers and other community organizations.